kamalhussain/att.js/docs/plugins.md

   - <a id="att.phone.generic-event-phoneReady"></a>phoneReady

-    Raised when the phone backend has been initialized and is ready to make or receive calls
+    Raised when the phone backend has been initialized and is ready to make or receive calls.

+  - <a id="att.phone.generic-event-phoneError"></a>phoneError

+    Raised when the phone backend could not be initialized.

   - <a id="att.phone.generic-event-calling"></a>calling, called with: string